syncfusion-content/wpf-docs/wpf/ComboBox/Autocomplete Support.md

 # Auto Complete Support in WPF ComboBox (ComboBoxAdv)

-Auto complete can be enabled by using the AutoCompleteMode property.
+Auto complete can be enabled by using the `AutoCompleteMode` property.
 It can be used for both single and multiple selections.

  There are three different AutoCompleteModes:

-•	Suggest: Displays suggestion in drop-down list.
+•	`Suggest`: Displays suggestion in drop-down list.

-•	Append: Appends the first suggestion to text.
+•	`Append`: Appends the first suggestion to text.

-•	None: No suggestion or Append is made.
+•	`None`: No suggestion or Append is made.

+Default value is *None*.

 ## Auto Complete Modes

 ### Suggest

-A list of probable matches will be suggested and displayed in the drop-down list by setting the AutoCompleteMode property as Suggest.
+A list of probable matches will be suggested and displayed in the drop-down list by setting the `AutoCompleteMode` property as Suggest.
 Suggested items will contain or start with the search text.

 {% tabs %}
 {% highlight C# %}